awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-payload-encodings-configure-with-control-service-api.md

 }
 ```

-## Configure Request Payload Conversions<a name="api-gateway-payload-encodings-setup-with-api-set-integration-request-encoding"></a>
+## Configure request payload conversions<a name="api-gateway-payload-encodings-setup-with-api-set-integration-request-encoding"></a>

 If the endpoint requires a binary input, set the `contentHandling` property of the `Integration` resource to `CONVERT_TO_BINARY`\.
 To do so, submit a `PATCH` request, as follows: